Glazed Honey Dijon Roasted Salmon

 Honey Dijon Glaze:

-1 tablespoon coconut aminos, or gluten free soy sauce
+• 1 tbsp coconut aminos - or gluten free soy sauce

 Salmon and Asparagus:

-1 tablespoon chopped fresh parsley to sprinkle over top, see notes
+• 1 tbsp chopped fresh parsley to sprinkle over top - optional, see notes

-Spoon about 2/3 of the glaze over the salmon, and drizzle the rest over the asparagus.
+• Spoon about 2/3 of the glaze over the salmon, and drizzle the rest over the asparagus.
 Lay the lemon slices evenly spaced over the top of the salmon, and tuck a few slices in and around the asparagus.
+Sprinkle the salmon and asparagus with sea salt and pepper.

 Parchment paper isn’t rated for the broiler, but I like to use it to help with cleanup.
 I haven’t had a problem with it other than the edges turning buts.
 But to be safe, you can place the salmon and asparagus on a non-stick cookie sheet as well.